sensu/sensu-docs/content/sensu-go/5.15/sensuctl/reference.md

 ### Install asset definitions

-To install an asset definition directly from Bonsai, use `sensuctl asset add [NAME][:VERSION]`, replacing `[NAME]` with the name of the asset from Bonsai. `[:VERSION]` is only required if you require a specific version or are pinning to a specific version.
+To install an asset definition directly from Bonsai, use `sensuctl asset add [NAMESPACE/NAME][:VERSION]`. `[:VERSION]` is only required if you require a specific version or are pinning to a specific version.
+Replace `[NAMESPACE/NAME]` with the namespace and name of the asset from Bonsai:

+![Bonsai page for InfluxDB handler showing namespace and name][35]

 {{< highlight shell >}}
 sensuctl asset add sensu/sensu-influxdb-handler:3.1.1